Maddie Ziegler And Jack Kelly Dating? ‘Dance Moms’ Star Hints At Relationship With Australian Teen

 Are Maddie Ziegler and Jack Kelly dating?
 That’s the question fans are asking after the 14-year-old Dance Moms star posted pictures on her social media account that appear to show her snuggling with the Australian teenager.

-As AOL reports, Maddie is swinging through Australia right now, doing her dance tour as well as promoting her new animated film, Ballerina.
-It appears that, while she was in The Land Down Under, she met a young gent named Jack Kelly, and now the two are an item.
+As AOL reports, Maddie is swinging through Australia right now, doing her dance tour, as well as promoting her new animated film, Ballerina.
+It appears that while she was in The Land Down Under, she met a young gent named Jack Kelly, and now the two are an item.
 At least, that’s what she seems to be indicating on social media.
 On Wednesday, she posted a shot on Instagram showing her in a bathroom (ew!), with the young lad’s arms around her.

 A photo posted by Maddie Ziegler (@maddieziegler) on